Madre Mezcal x Yardy World Earth Salts bring together the flavors of Oaxaca with DeVonn Francis of Yardy World‘s native Jamaica.

 Inspired by the traditional mezcal pairing of Sal de Gusano, aka worm-salt, these plant-based blends draws flavors from a unique mix of herbs, spices and salts.
-Try each on to add a flavorful kick to a traditional pour of mezcal, the rim of a cocktail glass, or a used as finishing salt for snacks like popcorn or on your favorite dishes.
+Try each on to add a flavorful kick to a traditional pour of mezcal, the rim of a cocktail glass, or used as finishing salt for snacks like popcorn or on your favorite dishes.
+(Editor's note: As of Jan 2023, these products are no longer available for purchase.)

 + 2-1⁄2 tablespoons ghee or coconut oil, divided